bajo1207/piggymetrics/README.md

 DELETE  | /piggypal-listens   | Returns current Authorization and erases confidential Information | |

 #### Notes
-Our Microservice will communicate with the Statistics Service and the Account Service to integrate Paypal support.
+A planned feature is to be able to see one's own PayPal account balance and have the transaction history taken into account when calculating statistics.

 ## Security

+Communication with PayPal is secured via OAuth2 communication.
-An advanced security configuration is beyond the scope of this proof-of-concept project.
+An advanced security configuration for the services running inside PiggyPal is beyond the scope of this proof-of-concept project.

 ## Infrastructure automation

-Deploying microservices, with their interdependence, is much more complex process than deploying monolithic application.
-It is important to have fully automated infrastructure.
-We can achieve following benefits with Continuous Delivery approach:

-- The ability to release software anytime
-- Any build could end up being a release
-- Build artifacts once - deploy as needed

-Here is a simple Continuous Delivery workflow, implemented in this project:
+The PiggyPal CI/CDE Pipeline looks as follows:

 TODO

-In this [configuration](https://github.com/bajo1207/piggymetrics/blob/master/.travis.yml), Travis CI builds tagged images for each successful git push.
-So, there are always `latest` image for each microservice on TODO and older images, tagged with TODO.
+In this [configuration](https://github.com/bajo1207/piggymetrics/blob/master/.travis.yml), Travis CI builds tagged images for each successful git push to the master branch.
+So, there are always `latest` images for each microservice on TODO and older images, tagged with TODO.
 It's easy to deploy any of them and quickly rollback, if needed.

 ## How to run all the things?

-Keep in mind, that you are going to start 8 Spring Boot applications, 4 MongoDB instances, 1 Python application and RabbitMq.
-Make sure you have `4 Gb` RAM available on your machine.
+Keep in mind, that you are going to start 8 Spring Boot applications, 4 MongoDB instances, 3 CherryPy applications and RabbitMq.
+Make sure you have `4.5 Gb` RAM available on your machine.
 You can always run just vital services though: Gateway, Registry, Config, Auth Service, Account Service and PiggyPal.

 #### Before you start
 - Install Docker and Docker Compose.
-- Change environment variable values in `.env` file for more security or leave it as it is.
+- Change environment variable values in `.env` file for more security or leave it as it is (only applies to pure Piggymetrics).
-- Make sure to build the project: `mvn package [-DskipTests]`
+- Make sure to build the Piggymetrics project firs: `mvn package [-DskipTests]`
+- PiggyPal runs on Python.
+You don't need to compile it.

 #### Production mode
 In this mode, all latest images will be pulled from Docker Hub.